hng/tech-coops/README.md

 ## Software/Products created by tech coops

-* [API Platform](https://api-platform.com/) - REST and GraphQL framework on top of Symfony and React.
+- [API Platform](https://api-platform.com/) - REST and GraphQL framework on top of Symfony and React.
+- [Assista](https://assista.io) - Effortless time tracking for Trello (by Camplight).
-* [Canaille](https://pypi.org/project/Canaille/) - Simple account manager and an OpenID Connect provider based upon a LDAP database.
+- [Canaille](https://pypi.org/project/Canaille/) - Simple account manager and an OpenID Connect provider based upon a LDAP database.
-* [Cobuy](https://github.com/enspiral-root-systems/cobuy) - Group wholesale purchases as a consumer co-op (by Root Systems).
+- [Cobuy](https://github.com/enspiral-root-systems/cobuy) - Group wholesale purchases as a consumer co-op (by Root Systems).
+- [CoopCycle](https://coopcycle.org/en/) - A federation of bike delivery co-ops with an open-source logistics platform.
-* [CoopHub](https://coophub.io) - Git repos from cooperatives around the world!
+- [CoopHub](https://coophub.io) - Git repos from cooperatives around the world!
+- [Moodlight](https://moodlight.team/) - Emotional intelligence for teams (by Camplight).
+- [Publicodes](https://publi.codes) - A programming language dedicated to modeling complex business domains using basic rules that can be understood by non-developers (by Calinou).
-* [Up & Go](https://www.upandgo.coop) - Cooperative Home Cleaning Services (by CoLab).
+- [Up & Go](https://www.upandgo.coop) - Cooperative Home Cleaning Services (by CoLab).
-* [Moodlight](https://moodlight.team/) - Emotional intelligence for teams (by Camplight)
-* [Assista](https://assista.io) - Effortless time tracking for Trello (by Camplight).
-* [CoopCycle](https://coopcycle.org/en/) - A federation of bike delivery co-ops with an open-source logistics platform.

 <a name="jobs"></a>